 Skip to main content

-I am studying MSc by Research at Kingston University.
-I worked as an assistant auditor for Deloitte Company from June 2012 to September 2013.
+I am a final year PhD student at Kingston Business School, Kingston University.
+I used to work as an assistant auditor for Deloitte Company from June 2012 to September 2013.
 After that I have taken up a new academic position as an assistant lecturer at Hue College of Economics, Hue University since October 2013.
 Moreover, I graduated with my Master of Accounting and Finance at Kingston University in 2016.